 D. Parker Young

-Dr. D. Parker Young is professor emeritus of higher education in the Institute of Higher Education at the University of Georgia where he taught Law and Higher Education.
+Dr. D. Parker Young is a professor emeritus of higher education at the Institute of Higher Education at the University of Georgia where he taught Law and Higher Education.
 Since 1968, he has been at the University of Georgia where he has been cited for excellence as a teacher.
 Dr. Young is a past president of the National Organization on Legal Problems of Education.
 He has served on the board of directors of NOLPE as well as the American Association of University Administrators.
-He has received the Outstanding Contribution to Literature or Research Award by the National Association of Student Personnel Administrators, which also named Dr. Young a "Pillar of the Profession."
+He has received the Outstanding Contribution to Literature or Research Award from the National Association of Student Personnel Administrators, which also named Dr. Young a "Pillar of the Profession."
 The Association for Student Judicial Affairs has created the annual D. Parker Young Award to recognize the outstanding scholarly contributions of an individual in the area of higher education law and judicial affairs.
-The Education Law Association has given to Dr. Young its highest award, the McGhehey Award, for outstanding service to that organization and for national leadership in the field of education law.
+The Education Law Association has given Dr. Young its highest award, the McGhehey Award, for outstanding service to that organization and for national leadership in the field of education law.
 Dr. Young has served on the board of trustees for Pfeiffer University and is now serving his second term on the board of trustees for Erskine College.

 An accomplished speaker, leader, and educator, Gwendolyn Jordan Dungy served as executive director of NASPA from 1995 to 2012.
 In her capacity as a national advocate for students and the primary spokesperson for student affairs administrators and practitioners, she draws on more than 40 years of experience in higher education.